Configuring code coverage measurement

 Do not apply collected coverage: discard the new code coverage results.

-To discard the active suites and use the new one every time you launch a new run configuration with code coverage, choose Replace active suites with the new one.
+Replace active suites with the new one: discard the active suites and use the new one every time you launch a new run configuration with code coverage.

-To have the new code coverage suite appended to the active suites every time you launch a new run configuration with code coverage, choose Add to active suites.
+Add to the active suites: add new code coverage suites to the active suites every time you launch a new run configuration with code coverage.

 Select the checkbox to specify which of the coverage tools you want to use - the one bundled with PyCharm, or included in the active Python interpreter.

-In the list of textual components, select the required type of coverage, for example, Full, Partial or Uncovered, and then choose the desired colors:
+In the list of components, expand the Line Coverage node and select a type of coverage: for example, Full, Partial or Uncovered.

 Click the Foreground field to open the Select Color dialog.